 Those of you familiar with Indonesian djembes would probably not recognize this djembe as Indonesian - except for the rope.

-The shell is hand-carved from good, hard wood, which does not coincide with the machined, soft wood shells much more typical of drums from Bali.
+The shell is hand-carved from good, hard wood, which does not coincide with the machined, soft wood shells much more typical of drums from Indonesia.
 We should also mention that this is a medium size djembe (under 10").